Huawei-APAC-Professional-Services/ucs-workshop/README.md

 8. On the `Fleets` page, Choose `Register Cluster`
 ![RegisterCluster2](./images/002_CreateFleet_007.png)
 9. On the `Register Cluster` page, provide the following parameters:
-* Fleet: Choose the one you created in last step
+* Fleet: Choose the one you created in step 7
 * Add Cluster: Choose the 2 CCE clusters created in [Apply Terraform Configuration](#apply-terraform-configuration) task
 * Full Package: Don't choose, use `pay-per-use` billing model
 ![AddCluster01](./images/002_CreateFleet_008.png)